-If you’re looking to sell your house or investment property in Hartford without using a real estate agent, we can help.
+If you’re looking to sell your house or investment property in Connecticut without using a real estate agent, we can help.

 Although we do cooperate with brokers, sometimes it’s best to avoid paying someone to be in the middle.

-How Do I Sell My House Without An Agent in Hartford?
+How Do I Sell My House Without An Agent in Connecticut?

-There are a few ways to avoid paying high commissions in your CT sale.
+There are a few ways to avoid paying high commissions in your sale.

 First, there’s a tricky custom that you’ve gotta know about.

-In most sales in Hartford, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
+In most sales in Connecticut, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.

 Doesn’t make much sense, right?